All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Maximizing the Maintenance Dose

-Once you reach your target maintenance dose (1.0mg or 2.0mg), the focus shifts from dose escalation to lifestyle optimization.
+Once you reach your target maintenance dose (1.0mg or 2.0mg), the focus shifts from dose escalation to lifestyle improvement.
 This is when protein intake becomes critical.
 At maintenance doses, appetite suppression is strong enough that many patients struggle to eat enough, let alone enough protein.
 Aim for at least 100 grams of protein daily, using supplements if needed.
 Add resistance training 2-3 times per week to preserve lean mass.
 Track your progress with both scale weight and body measurements to get a complete picture.

 How Your Provider Determines Your Optimal Dose